DEIB-GECO/genereg/doc/source/datanalysis.rst

 			* a complete method (**type='all'**)which implements the foreward feature selection considering all the features in the current matrix , regardless of the features selected in the previous step.
 This method is useful when you want to analyze all the potential regulatory features all together, without any previous pre-selection process (e.g. this is extremely useful if applied to M5, which contains the whole set of candidate regulatory features).
 However, you have to pay attention to this type of selection process, because the computational complexity will inevitably be affected.

-		* **Lasso**, where for each input matrix, the features selected are the ones with a coefficient different from zero, according to the Lasso algorithm.
+		* **Lasso**, where the features selected are the ones with a coefficient different from zero, according to the Lasso algorithm.

 |